nguyetha79/Twitter-Hate-Speech-Detection/README.md

 from sklearn.metrics import accuracy_score, classification_report, confusion_matrix, ConfusionMatrixDisplay
 ```

-- Last but not least, we import some modules and sets up text preprocessing tools.
+- Last but not least, we import some modules and set up text preprocessing tools.
     - `Re`: used for pattern matching and text manipulation.

     - `preprocessor`: useful when working with text data from social media platforms like Twitter.